More cancellations for Carnival amid jumbled vaccine rollout

 “Like so much about this current global situation, we are adapting our plans as circumstances evolve and we are able to confirm alternatives,” Carnival Cruise Line President Christine Duffy said in a prepared statement Monday.

-Shares in Miami-based Carnival Corp. shares dropped 5% on Monday.
+Shares in Miami-based Carnival Corp. dropped 5% Monday.
 Those of rival operator Royal Caribbean also shed 5%, while Norwegian Cruise Line slipped 2.5%.

-Cruise companies have been anxiously awaiting the CDC's guidance for the next phase of their reopening plan, which would allow for short test voyages with volunteers.
-The CDC said Monday that expects to publish further guidance sometime in the next several weeks.
+Cruise companies have been anxiously awaiting the CDC’s guidance for the next phase of a reopening plan, which would allow for short test voyages with volunteers.
+The CDC said Monday that it expects to publish further guidance sometime in the next several weeks.

 Truist Securities analyst Patrick Sholes said bookings for future cruises now exceed cancellations for the first time since March.
 But he still lowered his earnings expectations for cruise lines through 2022, believing that further delays are likely.